databricks/terraform-provider-databricks/docs/resources/token.md

 ---
 # databricks_token Resource

-This resource creates an api token that can be used to create Databricks resources.
-This will create an API token for the user that has authenticated on the provider.
-So if you have used an admin user to setup the provider then you will be making API tokens for that admin user.
+This resource creates [Personal Access Tokens](https://docs.databricks.com/sql/user/security/personal-access-tokens.html) for the same user, that is authenticated with the provider.
+Most likely you should use [databricks_obo_token](obo_token.md) to create [On-Behalf-Of tokens](https://docs.databricks.com/administration-guide/users-groups/service-principals.html#manage-personal-access-tokens-for-a-service-principal) for a [databricks_service_principal](service_principal.md) in Databricks workspaces on AWS.
+Databricks workspaces on other clouds use their own native OAuth token flows.

 ## Example Usage